 Caregiving is not easy.
 Help is on the way.

-Caregiver learns daily activity patterns and can warn caregivers, family members and friends about incidents of concern and potential hazards including falls, water leaks, and wandering.
+Caregiver learns daily activity patterns and can warn them about incidents of concern and potential hazards including falls and wandering.

-The system is designed to work without making significant demands on a caregivers' time and energy, and doesn't use video cameras to preserve privacy.
+The system is designed to reduce demands on caregivers time and energy.
+Watch the video >

-The 2-year research project is seeking over 300 caregivers for persons with dementia or mild cognitive impairment.
-Participants will receive the People Power Caregiver system, which consists of devices and sensors that connect with a smartphone app.
+This research project is seeking over 300 caregivers for persons with dementia or mild cognitive impairment.
+Participants will receive a free People Power Caregiver Pack of devices and sensors and will receive $150 for fully completing the research.

 Installation help will be provided to those who qualify.